top of page

 If you feel like your vet is giving you the run around, you've been back and forth a bunch of times and your beloved pet is not getting any better, don't be afraid to ask questions...or better yet, get a second opinion.
 Our hope is that we can help educate you from our years of experience ...and in doing so, extend the life of your pet!

 As professional groomers, we see hundreds of dogs on a regular basis, so we come across many common skin and coat ailments.
 The most common being:

 This is how my quest for answers began.
-And in doing so, we found out the vet was wrong in his diagnosis, and the treatment he had prescribed was actually making it worse!
-After consulting my client about my research and findings, she tried some of the remedies we discovered... and within a week, it cleared up!
+And in doing so, we discovered that the vet was wrong in his diagnosis, and the treatment he had prescribed was actually making it worse!
+After consulting with my client about my research and findings, she tried some of the remedies we discovered... and within a week, it cleared up!
 We couldn't believe it.
-(She had been struggling with this issue for YEARS)
+She had been struggling with this issue for YEARS!!

-Since then, I have learned so much.
-And now, I feel it is my obligation to share this information with you, as not only your dogs groomer, but as a fellow pet owner and lover...
+Since then, I have continued to research throughout the years & I've learned so much.
+I feel it is my obligation to share this information with you, not only as your dogs groomer, but as a fellow pet owner and animal lover...
 Because at Spaw, we love your dogs as much as you do!

 Crusty or "cheesy" yellowish colored substance that is typically greasy to the touch (and smells funky) usually found between the toes or on the nails, under armpits, or genitals but can be all over.